Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Introduction

 A popular framework combining physics-based techniques, data-driven methodology, and intrinsic uncertainty quantification are Bayesian Physics-Informed Neural Networks (BPINNs) \cite{yang_b-pinns_2021}.
 This benefits from the advantages of neural network structures in building parameterized surrogate models and Bayesian inference standards in estimating probabilistic posterior distribution.
 BPINNs can, however, be prone to a range of pathological behaviors, especially in multi-objective and multiscale inverse problems.
 This is because their training amounts to sample from a weighted multitask posterior distribution for which the setting of the weights parameters is challenging.
 Ensuring robust Bayesian inference, indeed, hinges on properly estimating these distinct task weights.
 We thus rely on the efficient BPINNs framework developed in \cite{PEREZ2023112342}, which robustly addresses multi-objective and multiscale Bayesian inverse problems including latent field reconstruction.
-The strategy relies on an adaptive and automatic weighting of the target distribution parameters and objectives.
-It benefits from enhanced convergence and stability compared to conventional formulations and reduces sampling bias by avoiding manual tuning of critical weighting parameters \cite{maddu_inverse_2022}.
+The strategy relies on an adaptive and automatic weighting of the target distribution parameters and objectives, which is an unlocking advance in bringing robustness and addressing more challenging problems within the BPINNs framework.
+Indeed, it benefits from enhanced convergence and stability compared to conventional formulations and reduces sampling bias by avoiding manual tuning of critical weighting parameters \cite{maddu_inverse_2022}.
 The adjusted weights bring information on the task uncertainties, improve the reliability of the noise-related and model adequacy estimates and ensure unbiased uncertainty quantification.
 All these characteristics are crucial to address reliable reactive inverse problems of calcite dissolution, and we thus built the present methodology upon this efficient data-assimilation framework.

 In this article, we focus on a multitask inverse problem for reactive flows at the pore scale through data assimilation that incorporates uncertainty quantification by means of the Bayesian Physics-Informed Neural Networks framework presented in \cite{PEREZ2023112342}.
 We intend to develop a novel approach for pore-scale imaging problems that combines dynamical microtomography and physics-based regularization induced by the PDE model of dissolution processes, for which the images are substantially noisy.
 To the best of our knowledge, investigating morphological and mineral reactivity uncertainties from the perspective of coupling physics-based models with data-driven techniques is the main novelty of this work.
 This formulation presents the joint ability to infer altogether kinetic parameters and quantify the residual micro-porosity generated by unresolved features in the $\mu$CT images.
 Overall, we aim to ensure reliable calibration of the PDE model and account for the morphological imaging uncertainty to provide meaningful evolution of the petrophysical properties due to the reactive process.